Accord-Project/ACCORD-Documentation/docs/aec3po.md

 AEC3PO  provides a unified framework that enhances automation and consistency across different projects and regulatory environments.
 AEC 3PO integrates various compliance aspects from document modelling to verification reporting.
 The figure provides a visual representation of the role of AEC3PO and its relationships with the knowledge application components of the ACCORD architecture.
-As AEC3PO serves as a semantic foundation for the rule formalisation language </p>
+AEC3PO serves as a semantic foundation for the rule formalisation language </p>

 ![](./ontology.PNG)